paarothefinc/match-demo/README.md

 ### DemoFixedSizeBatchWithUniqueTimestamps

-Latest implementation, which takes advantage of unique generated timestamps in Java code.
+Implementation, which takes advantage of unique generated timestamps in Java code.
 It is a single thread implementation with fixed batch size, but since all timestamps are unique, batches can be safely committed to the database.

+### DemoConcurrentHashMapMultiThreaded

+Data read is distributed into Map<String, Queue<Event>>, where key=match ID and events form queue.
+One cosumer thread then infinitely loops over this map (from first to last key and then starting over at the beginning).
+Over one iteration, it gathers first element from each queue and then flushes data to the database.
+When all data is consumed, the thread stops.

 ## Output